 Ace Ventura: When Nature Calls is the second sequel in the Ace Ventura series where Jim Carrey portrays the role of a detective named Ace Ventura who’s well-known for capturing animals.
 In this movie, Ace Ventura has been requested to go to Africa to find a missing bat.
-Starring with him are Ian McNeice, Simon Callow, and Sophie Okonedo under the direction of Steve Oedekerk.
+Starring with him is Ian McNeice, Simon Callow, and Sophie Okonedo under the direction of Steve Oedekerk.
 Among its filming locations are Charleston, Berkeley County, Yemassee, Colleton County, and Editon Island in South Carolina.
 Other filming locations include Texas and Canada.

 (1h 30min | PG-13)

 Starring Sharon Stone, Rob Morrow, Randy Quaid, and Peter Gallagher, the Last Dance is a drama-thriller is about a clemency lawyer (Morrow) who developed a friendship with a young woman (Stone) while trying to save her from a death sentence.
 This 1996 movie is directed by Bruce Beresford.
 It was filmed in Beaufort, Clarendon County, Jasper County, and Ridgeland, South Carolina.
 There were also scenes filmed in Tennessee and in India.

 (1h 43min | R)